 Malaria and HIV have both been implicated in reduced transplacental transfer of antibody, but there is significant heterogeneity in the findings from different studies.

-HIV infection in the mother has been shown to reduce the transplacental transfer of antibodies against a range of pathogens including tetanus, GBS, VZV, measles, Hib, pertussis and pneumococcus [29, 30-38] in many studies, although this is not a universal finding.
-Importantly, many of these studies showed that not only was transplacental transfer reduced, but also neonates were more likely to be seronegative for specific pathogens compared with infants born to HIV negative mothers.
+HIV infection in the mother has been shown to reduce the transplacental transfer of antibodies against a range of pathogens including tetanus, GBS, VZV, measles, Hib, pertussis and pneumococcus [29, 31-39] in many studies, although this is not a universal finding.
+Importantly, many of these studies showed that not only was transplacental transfer reduced, but also neonates were more likely to be seronegative for specific pathogens compared to infants born to HIV negative mothers.
 Compounding the impact of reduced transplacental transport is that HIV positive women often have lower disease specific antibody levels which renders these infants uniquely susceptible to disease.
 Vaccination in pregnancy could be particularly useful in improving the immunity of these infants as although the vaccines may have reduced immunogenicity in HIV infected women, because they and their infants are at particular risk of infection even a small increase in immunity can be beneficial.
 A recent study of a GBS vaccine showed that the vaccine was less immunogenic in HIV infected women, although interestingly there was no impact of HIV infection in transplacental transfer ratio.
-[39] Another recent study has shown for GBS that whilst placental transfer of total IgG was reduced in HIV infected women for GBS serotypes (ST) I and III and IgG1 was reduced for GBS STIII, placental transfer of IgG2 for all serotypes studied was unaffected by HIV status.
-[40]
+[40] Another recent study has shown for GBS that whilst placental transfer of total IgG was reduced in HIV infected women for GBS serotypes (ST) I and III and IgG1 was reduced for GBS STIII, placental transfer of IgG2 for all serotypes studied was unaffected by HIV status.
+[41]

-Malaria has been shown to reduce transplacental transfer of antibody against tetanus, measles, S. pneumoniae, HSV-1, RSV and VZV in some studies [32, 36, 41-43], but other studies have shown no impact on transplacental transfer of tetanus, S pneumoniae, Hib, diphtheria toxoid or RSV antibody.
-[30, 36, 42] The variation in findings may be due to difference in the study population, the lab techniques used and the women and infants included in the study, particularly in the perimeters set regarding gestation at delivery.
-A recent study suggests that the previous findings that placental malaria affects the transplacental transfer of antibody may be due to confounding factorsplacental malaria.
-[30, 44]
+Malaria has been shown to reduce transplacental transfer of antibody against tetanus, measles, S. pneumoniae, HSV-1, RSV and VZV in some studies [33, 37, 42-44], but other studies have shown no impact on transplacental transfer of tetanus, S. pneumoniae, Hib, diphtheria toxoid or RSV antibody.
+[31, 37, 43] The variation in findings may be due to difference in the study population, the lab techniques used and the women and infants included in the study, particularly in the parameters set regarding gestation at delivery.
+A recent study suggests that the previous findings of a reduction in transplacental transfer of specific antibody in the context of placental malaria may be due to confounding factors, for example the impact of prematurity and hypergammaglobulinaemia.
+[31, 45]

 Discussion

 Vaccination in pregnancy offers the opportunity to provide protection to immunologically immature infants at a time of increased vulnerability before they can receive their own vaccinations.
 Our ability to offer effective vaccine programmes in pregnancy relies on us having a good understanding of the immunobiology of placental transfer so that we can direct future work more specifically.
 As we have seen in the case of pertussis, there remains uncertainty about the timing which would afford the best protection to newborns and this is an area which requires future work as it may be relevant not only for pertussis, but also for other maternal vaccines.
-This area has the potential to be particularly important for premature infants who are particularly vulnerable.
+This issue is particularly important for premature infants because of their increased vulnerability.
 Another important area for future work is to further consider the limitations to placental transfer and particularly what steps might be taken to overcome this.
-Women with high overall levels of immunoglobulin as well as HIV and placental malaria are all at risk of reduced efficiency of placental transfer and as these conditions are prevalent in low income settings in which morbidity and mortality from infectious diseases are highest they represent an area of priority.
+Although there is some variability between studies, high overall levels of immunoglobulin as well as HIV and placental malaria have all been associated with reduced efficiency of placental transfer.
+As these conditions are prevalent in low income settings in which morbidity and mortality from infectious diseases are highest they represent an area of priority.